jmsdnns/microarmy/README.md

       Urls written, deploying to cannons
       Configuring urls...
 Done!

-This will write `~/urls.txt` on the cannon machines like so:
+All of the above will write `~/urls.txt` on the cannon machines like so:

     http://localhost/
     http://localhost/test/